There are two main reasons a Cesarean section (C-section) would be performed:

 Significant developmental disability can be the result of a preterm birth and studies have identified intraventricular hemorrhaging (IVH) [bleeding inside or around the ventricles in the brain] as a major cause of adverse outcomes for very low birth weight preterm infants McCrea (2008).
 IVH occurs in 20-25% of very low birth weight preterm newborns, of those 10-15% of <1500g [3.3 pounds] birth weight suffer the more severe grades of hemorrhaging, and over three-quarters of these develop mental retardation and/or cerebral palsy.

 There are two common types of generalized (affects the entire brain) seizures and they both cause temporary loss of consciousness:

 When a person experiences absence seizures, they stop moving or speaking, stare straight ahead blankly and lose consciousness for 30 seconds or less.
 Though hardly noticeable, a person can have 50-100 absence seizures per day, undetected.
 Once the seizure ends, the person resumes normal activities, without realizing what happened.
-A child with repeated absence seizure episodes are said to have childhood absence epilepsy, a brain disorder that causes recurrent seizures if not treated and starts between the ages of 4 and 15 years.
+A child with repeated absence seizure episodes is said to have childhood absence epilepsy, a brain disorder that causes recurrent seizures if not treated and starts between the ages of 4 and 15 years.

-The disorder interferes with the child's ability to pay attention, have conversations, and participate in class, if the teacher is not familiar with the condition she may claim they appear to be daydreaming Harvard (2018).
+The disorder interferes with the child's ability to pay attention, have conversations, and participate in class, if the teacher is not familiar with the condition, she may claim they appear to be daydreaming Harvard (2018).

 Three things the doctor review when figuring out a diagnosis are: